 They made him whatever he wanted- palaces, statues, basins as large as water troughs, fixed cauldrons.
 We said, ‘Work thankfully, family of David, for few of my servants are truly thankful.’ – Qur’an 34:13

 The Qur’an is our primary source as it is the most authentic source.
 The hadith are our secondary source because they are not the words of Allah but a series of chain narrations that have been authenticated and recorded hundreds of years later (longer than it took for parts of the Bible to be put on papyrus), hence all hadith must be looked at in light of the Qur’an.

-The prohibitions imposed by scholars who prohibit photographic art are entirely based a group of hadith that if seen together, in light of Qur’anic verses and the history of what purpose many images served in the time of the Prophet, can be easily understood as they always have been since the time of the Prophet Muhammad when Islam was perfected.
+The prohibitions imposed by scholars who prohibit photographic art are entirely based on a group of hadith that if seen together, in light of Qur’anic verses and the history of what purpose many images served in the time of the Prophet, they can be easily understood as they always have been since the time of the Prophet Muhammad when Islam was perfected.

 This day have I perfected your religion for you, completed My favour upon you, and have chosen for you Islam as your religion. – Qur’an 5:3

 According to Yusuf Al-Qaradawi, the subject matter of a photograph is factor in prohibition.
 For example, nude or semi-nude photographs, drawings or paintings would be forbidden because they go squarely against Islamic morals.
 Such a prohibition would also include portraits of tyrants or people who are leaders or celebrities that propagate immoral behavior.
 He also includes subject matter like religious symbols, such as crosses, idols, etc.

 Sheikh Ahmad Kutty, says, “Photography as a medium of communication or for the simple, innocent retention of memories without the taint of reverence/shirk does not fall under the category of forbidden Tasweer [picture/image].